raviq/compsoc/README.md

 ## Installation

-To use the COMPSOC SDK, you can also install the in-development version from GitHub with:
+To use the COMPSOC SDK, you can install the in-development version from GitHub with:

 ```shell
 pip install git+https://github.com/raviq/compsoc.git